openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 - As a cluster administrator of OpenShift, I expect user-defined tags added in local objects must not be overridden by update or delete actions.

-- As a cluster administrator of OpenShift, I expect user-defined tags added in Infrastructure CRD are reconciled and desired user-defined tags maintained on AWS resources.
+- As a cluster administrator of OpenShift, I expect user-defined tags added in Infrastructure CR are reconciled and desired user-defined tags maintained on AWS resources.

 ### API Extensions